★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Data Workflow Lockin

-Portfolio of vertical workflow systems (e.g., campus payments/ID, insurance agency management, healthcare analytics) that become embedded in customer operations, creating migration and process-change friction.
+Portfolio of vertical workflow systems (e.g., campus payments/ID, insurance agency management, healthcare analytics, legal workflow, and ABA therapy) that become embedded in customer operations, creating migration and process-change friction.

 Erosion risks